cyclexit/CSI4108/a4/A4-sol.md

 ![q2-q3-res.png](q2-q3-res.png)

 As we can see the results in the screenshot above, the `k` is compromised each time from the two signatures using the same `k`.
 From the compromised `k`, the private key `x` can also be recovered each time.

+## Question 4
+Build the block cipher based on the Feistel Netowrk, and use the hash functions instead of the S-boxes in the round function in Feistel Network.

+Because of the nice property of the Feistel Network, the hash functions and round function are not required to be invertible.
+Each time the decryption is needed, just use the round keys in the reverse order to do the decryption.